eddmann/turbo-png/README.md

 ## License

-Dual-licensed for GPL/commercial usage via the `imagequant` dependency.
-Consult upstream licensing if you intend to redistribute binaries.
+TurboPNG relies on `imagequant`, which is dual-licensed for GPL/commercial use.
+Consult upstream licensing before redistributing binaries.
 All additional project code is released under MIT unless otherwise noted.